CallumKerr/GibberFish/CODEPAGE.md

 Special:
 11111	\n	Newline command to make code 2D
-11110	%*	Placeholder symbol to be replaced from decompressed header textstream 11101	0	Set map to 0
+11110	%*	Placeholder symbol to be replaced from header textstream 11101	0	Set map to 0
 11100	1	Set map to 1
 11011	2	Set map to 2

-*Symbolic representation not used as symbolic form will already have header textstream decompressed and placeholders replaced where necessary
+*Symbolic representation not used as symbolic form will already have header textstream decompressed if necessary and placeholders replaced where necessary

 Symbolic Representations:
 00000	a